AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 .. image:: https://api.travis-ci.org/QULab/sound_field_analysis-py.svg
 .. image:: https://ci.appveyor.com/api/projects/status/u0koxo5vcitmbghc?svg=true

 The *sound\_field\_analysis* toolbox (short: *sfa*) is a Python port of the `Sound Field Analysis Toolbox (SOFiA) toolbox`_, originally by Benjamin Bernschütz\ `[1]`_.
 The main goal of the *sfa* toolbox is to analyze, visualize and process sound field data recorded by spherical microphone arrays.
 Furthermore, various types of test-data may be generated to evaluate the implemented functions.

-The package is pure Python and PEP8 compliant (except line-length).
-Please expect things to be slow for now and for the API to break, as the development is still very much ongoing.

 Requirements
 ------------

 We use Python 3.7 for development.
 Chances are that earlier version will work too but this is currently untested.

 The following external libraries are required: